Political evenings

 Judgment session

 A judgment session is open to the public.
 Interested parties may attend as observers.
 It is also possible to speak.
 At the beginning of the session you will have a maximum of 5 minutes to give your opinion to the council members.
 You will then be seated in the public gallery.
+See 'Speaking in public' at the bottom of this page.

-Council meeting (9 p.m.)
+Council meeting (8:30 p.m.)

-Once every 4 weeks, the Political Evening includes a council meeting.
-During the council meeting, the city council decides on proposals previously discussed in substance during opinion-forming and judgment sessions.
+Once every 4 weeks, Political Evening includes a council meeting.
+During the council meeting, the city council decides on proposals previously discussed in substance during image-forming and judgment sessions.
 Many of these are hammer items.
 This means that the proposal is no longer debated, but is voted on directly.
 If a proposal is designated as a discussion item, the proposal is still discussed (briefly).
 Or motions and/or amendments are submitted that will be voted on.

 The council meeting is open to the public and always takes place in the council chamber.
 Interested parties may attend as listeners.